Energy-superconvergent Explicit Runge--Kutta Time Discretizations: Introduction

+The energy accuracy of linear autonomous systems has been studied in \cite{sun2019strong}, where it was shown that the energy order is at least $p+1$ for a method of even order $p$.
+For an $s$-stage method, the discrete energy equation is a polynomial of degree $2s$ in the time step $h$.
+Hence, the highest possible energy accuracy is of order $2s-1$, provided that all lower-order terms vanish.
+In general, imposing these conditions leads to an overdetermined system for the RK coefficients.

+For skew-symmetric systems, however, all odd-order terms vanish automatically, thereby reducing the constraints and making the resulting system solvable.
+Solving the resulting system for the RK coefficients yields a class of energy-superconvergent RK methods in which the order of energy accuracy exceeds the number of stages.
+For an $s$-stage method of even order $p$, the energy accuracy can reach the order of $2s-p+1$.
+For example, we construct a seven-stage fourth-order method with an energy order of 11.
+In addition, we derive a set of strongly stable fourth-order RK methods and their corresponding stability criteria.

+Note that SSP-RK methods \cite{gottlieb2001strong} have been developed for general linear and nonlinear systems.
+In contrast, the proposed methods are specifically designed for skew-symmetric systems, with an emphasis on achieving higher-order energy accuracy.
+The proposed energy-superconvergent methods are tested using several one-dimensional examples, including second-order ODEs for harmonic oscillators, integro-differential equations for linear peridynamic models, and Maxwell's equations of electrodynamics.

+Furthermore, we extend the energy-superconvergent framework to autonomous nonlinear systems with amplitude-dependent frequencies.
+First, we derive the order conditions for a three-stage, second-order RK method to achieve fifth-order energy accuracy.
+The resulting three-stage RK solver is applied to several nonlinear problems, including Euler's equations for rigid body dynamics, the nonlinear Schr\"odinger equation, the KdV equation, Burgers' equation, and the Landau--Lifshitz equation.
+Second, we develop four- and five-stage methods achieving seventh-order energy accuracy for the cubic nonlinear case.
+Finally, the five-stage method is employed to solve the nonlinear Maxwell--Kerr system that models the electromagnetic wave propagation in third-order nonlinear media.

-The paper is organized as follows: In Section \ref{sec:ESC}, we present the energy accuracy analysis that leads to the proposed energy-superconvergent methods.
-One-dimensional numerical examples are provided in Section \ref{sec:examples}, covering second-order ODEs for harmonic oscillators in Section \ref{sec:ODE}, linear integro-differential equations in Section \ref{sec:PD}, and Maxwell's equations in Section \ref{sec:Maxwell}, followed by the conclusion in Section \ref{sec:conc}.
+The paper is organized as follows.
+In Section \ref{sec:ESC}, we present the energy accuracy analysis that leads to the proposed energy-superconvergent methods.
+The extension to the nonlinear case is discussed in Section \ref{sec:nonlinear}.
+Linear and nonlinear examples are presented in Sections \ref{sec:examples} and \ref{sec:nonlinear_examples}, respectively.
+Conclusion and future work are discussed in Section \ref{sec:conc}.